 Department of Teacher Education

 The mission of the Department of Teacher Education is to prepare future educators for a variety of opportunities in the field of teacher education.
-Conferral of the Bachelor of Science in Education (B.S.Ed.) degree signifies successful completion of a program that enables demonstration of competence in three areas: (1) general/liberal education; (2) the knowledge, skills, and dispositions required for teaching; and (3) the subject matter in the chosen teaching field(s).
+Conferral of the Bachelor of Science in Education (B.S.Ed.) degree signifies successful completion of a program that enables demonstration of competence in three areas: (1) general education; (2) the knowledge, skills, and dispositions required for teaching; and (3) the subject matter in the chosen teaching field(s).
 In addition to the General Education requirements of the University, candidates for a teaching license must also satisfy requirements established for their specific licensure programs.
 Teacher Education oversees five licensure areas leading to a Bachelor of Science in Education (B.S.Ed.) and one program leading to an Associate in Applied Science (A.A.S.).
 At the bachelor’s level the following teaching fields are offered: Early Childhood, Middle Childhood, Adolescent to Young Adult, Intervention Specialist (Special Education), and Multi-Age programs.
 A major in Child Development is available at the associate level.
-All programs require extensive field experience and for those programs at the bachelor’s level an intensive senior year clinical experience including Professional Internship, serves as the capstone course.
+All programs require extensive field experience and for those programs at the bachelor’s level an intensive senior clinical yearlong experience, including a Clinical and Professional Internship, serves as the capstone course.

 Department of Recreation and Sport Pedagogy (RSP)